alexdivadi/graph-pricing-model/README.md

 2. Add it as a `SubgraphLayer` in `PricingGraph`.
 3. Define edges to connect it to other layers.

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for details.

 ## Contributing

 Contributions are welcome!
 Please open an issue or submit a pull request for any improvements or bug fixes.

-## Contact

-For questions or support, please contact [your-email@example.com].